shinjiwlab/versa/README.md

 For Docs, please add your metrics to the `README.md` (List of Metrics Section).
 If the metrics need external tools from installers at `tools`, please include that with the `[ ]` mark in the first field (column).

 For Tests, please add the local test functions at the corresponding metrics scripts temporarily (we will enable CI test in later stages).
+- For metrics included in the default setup, you can add the test metric value in `test/test_general.py`
+- For metrics not included in the default installation, you can add the test function in `test/test_{metric_name}.py`

 For Examples, please put a separate `yaml` style configuration file in `egs/separate_metrics` following other examples.